-By Glenn House — Director of Product Safety and Regulatory Compliance
+by Glenn House — Director of Product Safety and Regulatory Compliance

-Cleaning tools used for applying epoxy often involves solvents that have strong odors and are flammable.
+Removing uncured epoxy from tools used for applying epoxy often involves solvents that have strong odors and are flammable.
 A WEST SYSTEM® user suggested an alternative that does not have these problems: a solution of citrus-based hand cleaner and water.
 This solution will remove uncured epoxy from tools and can remove epoxy that has started to gel if the tools are allowed to soak for a few hours.

 Here’s how to make a safer solution for removing uncured epoxy from your tools:

 Mix 1 part citrus-based hand cleaner and 2 parts water in a container.

 Using hot water and liquid, citrus-based hand cleaner (as opposed to cream hand cleaners) will make mixing easier.

 In your workshop, keep the tools you are working with soaking in the solution.
 When you need a tool, rinse it with plain water and dry it off with paper towels.